 In the next episode of Echoes of Then, I will be looking at how media industries actively package and sell nostalgia and why the past has become such a valuable creative tool in the present.

-EP 1 mini relfection
+EP 1 Practical Skills

 During the making of EP 1 for the intro I was struggling to select a sound track for the introduction of the documentary, for context I wanted to envoke a feeling of warmth, nostalgia and much more.